coder/docs/admin/environment-management/memory-overprovisioning.md

 organizations.
 By changing this ratio, you can change the number of environments that fit onto a single Kubernetes node.

-## Step 1: Enabling Memory Overprovisioning
+## Step 1: Enabling memory overprovisioning

 A site admin/manager must complete these steps: